cnobile2012/parsing_tools/README.rst

 Python Utils
 ************

-This repository contains multiple small projects each of which may have an individual pip install associated with it.
-I see no reason to create different repositories for each one though different pip installs may be useful.
+This repository contains multiple small projects each of which can be used separately.

+This would be a great package to use when creating your own custom Django REST Framework renderers and parsers based on a custom MIME types.

 Current Projects
 ================